yangshiteng/Data-Science-Learning-Path/SQL/Window Function.md

     from q1
     where following_cnt = 3 or preceding_cnt = 3 or current_cnt = 3
     order by visit_date

+    # consecutive calculation by id, for example, if current row is id 3, following two rows should be 4 and 5 even though id 4 not exist for people > 99

 ##########################################################################################################################

     with q1 as (